QuakeWatch Server Manual

 The maximum age, in

-files will never be deleted.
-This parameter may be specified as a
+be deleted.
+This parameter may be specified as a floating point

-floating point value (such as 1.5 days).
-If this parameter is not
+value (such as 1.5 days).
+If this parameter is not specified

 then the value will default to 30.0 days.